Information Literacy is also Digital Literacy... You can't have one without the other!

 This section of the site was originally created by the Information Literacy Project team as a component of PALE (Plan d’action sur la lecture à l’école) with the development of The Inquiry Process Model.
 Soon after, the English community expressed a need to address not only how to deal with information, but also all of the components that going online entails.

-Information literacy is an integral part of digital citizenship.
-Being information literate means being able to plan, search, and evaluate information in order to create and share new knowledge.
+Information literacy is an integral part of digital citizenship and digital competency.
+Being information literate means being able to plan, search, and evaluate information in order to create and share new knowledge in a digital world.
 Information literacy and critical thinking are lifelong skills that we all need.
 Using a coherent cross-curricular inquiry process model can help our students develop these essential skills.
 Elements of Digital Citizenship can easily be addressed throughout an inquiry process.

 Using an inquiry process model with only a few steps allows for greater understanding and chances for learners to apply the model.

 Our Inquiry Process Model consists for 4 dynamic (not linear) steps:

 Research has taught us many things about the teaching and learning of information literacy.